 Arizona Drug Testing Laws 2024

 Arizona Revised Statutes (ARS), Title 23 Article 14 and Section 36-2813 of the Medical Marijuana Act determined the scope of workplace drug testing for employees in the state.
-The state’s Medical Marijuana Act prohibits employers from discriminating against registered medical marijuana cardholders solely based on positive drug test results for marijuana.
+The state’s Medical Marijuana Act prohibits employers from discriminating against registered medical marijuana card cardholders solely based on positive drug test results for marijuana.
 However, the ARS provides little or no protection for recreational consumers in a workplace with a drug testing program.

 Arizona drug testing laws cover the collection of samples from employees, disciplinary procedures on positive cannabis drug tests, and employer protection from litigation.
 Employers can punish persons who test positive for cannabis metabolites.
 Therefore, employees who are recreational users can be penalized for off-duty cannabis consumption.
 Notwithstanding, Section 23-493-07 of the ARS does provide employees some protection against false positive test results and wilful intent by employers to disregard the results of drug tests.